 Though for all it’s amazing applications and abilities, it’s important to note that my beloved hero ingredient can sometimes be a little tricky.

 Whether you are tempering, moulding or looking to make a luscious ganache, I hope this guide of handling tips and techniques will help you become the champion of all things chocolate.

 If you adore chocolate as much as I do, always treat it with care.
 Keep your chocolate well sealed and in a cool, dry space as this will avoid it absorbing any moisture.
 It’s also smart to store chocolate away from strong aromas, as it will easily pick up any strong odour it’s surrounded by.
-Another tip – always store it in opaque packaging as chocolate has tendency to be affected by light.

 Chocolate does not like liquid, so when colouring chocolate, always use an oil-soluble powder.
 Steer clear of any water-based products as they tend to make chocolate thicken and go lumpy.
 Similarly, oil-liquid colours reduce the chocolates’ ability to contract, so you can say goodbye to getting a great shine if you decide to use these.

 Why?
 Dark chocolate has the highest percentage of cocoa butter, which is what gives chocolate its beautiful, glossy shine.
 If you’re thinking about moulding, it’s handy to know that dark chocolate will always produce a shinier finish than milk or white.
 This is because of the addition of milk powder in milk and white chocolate.
 Milk powder contains butter which doesn’t set as hard as cocoa butter and so the chocolate doesn’t contract as much.
 Leaving you with slightly less of a shine.